defencedigital/moduk-service-manual/src/user-research/collecting-data-from-participants.md

 #### Get participants to complete a consent form

-Before you start, you must get participants to sign an [MOD consent form](/downloads/MOD-consent-form-for-OFFICIAL-user-research-template.docx).
+Before you start, you must get participants to sign the [MOD consent form](/downloads/MOD-consent-form-for-OFFICIAL-user-research-template.docx).
 You need to add details about your research.

 #### Share an understanding your participation sheet